Norwest, New South Wales

 Norwest is a suburb of the Hills District within Greater Western Sydney, in the state of New South Wales, Australia, located 35 kilometres north-west of the Sydney central business district.
 The Norwest Business Park is located within Norwest and the adjacent suburb of Bella Vista and Baulkham Hills.
 The council chambers for The Hills Shire Council are also located within this suburb.

 History

 Norwest was officially proclaimed a suburb on 29 June 2018.
 Previously, it had been part of the older suburbs of Baulkham Hills and Kellyville.

 The Geographical Names Board, in June 2018, amended the suburb boundaries of Kellyville, Baulkham Hills, Bella Vista and Rouse Hill resulting in the creation of two new suburbs named North Kellyville and Norwest.

+From 2018 to 2019, in preparation for the Norwest metro station which opened in May 2019, Norwest underwent an urban transformation, building up apartments and commercial retail stores around Norwest Lake, while also transforming what was previously "Coles Norwest" into Norwest Marketown.

 Commercial areas

-Norwest Marketplace is a shopping centre featuring a Coles and many specialty stores including McDonald's, Subway, Mad Mex, Oporto, Joey's Pizza & Pasta, small electronic and clothing stores, banks, restaurants and a day care centre.
+Norwest Marketown is a shopping centre featuring a Coles and dozens of specialty stores, small electronic and clothing stores, banks, restaurants and a day care centre.